Antarctica Stimulus Pictures - Historical

 What are the stories behind these pictures?

 A selection of pictures from the Heroic Age of Antarctic Exploration, 1898-1922.
-To use as stimulus material for writing, poetry, art or however you may wish to use them.
+To be used as stimulus material for writing, poetry, art etc.

 The smaller pictures on this page link to a new page with the large picture and a fictional diary entry to set the scene